longm89/Dengue_prediction/dengue_prediction.md

 The data for each city consists of:

--   week indicators.
+-   Time indicators
 -   NOAA’s GHCN daily climate data weather station measurements.
 -   PERSIANN satellite precipitation measurements.
 -   NOAA’s NCEP Climate Forecast System Reanalysis measurements.
 -   Satellite vegetation.
--   Prediction for the number of cases for each week.
+-   The number of cases for each week.

-Additionally, we downloaded the social and economic data from WorldBank and we chose several parameters that might explain the number of cases:
+Additionally, we downloaded the environmental, social and economic data from WorldBank and we chose several parameters that might explain the number of cases:

+-   forest_area_sq_km
 -   Total population
 -   population_density_people_per_sq_km_of_land_area
--   forest_area_sq_km
 -   gdp_current_us
 -   employment_to_population_average
 -   Population age percentage: 0 - 9, 10 - 20, 20 - 60, 60+